 All cattle, pigs, sheep and goats must be correctly identified.
-Identification in this context includes both physical identification, such as ear tags, slapmarks or tattoos (as appropriate and as permitted by the relevant legislation) and the relevant documentation that must accompany individual species - for example, cattle passports or movement documents for sheep.
+Identification in this context includes both physical identification, such as ear tags, slapmarks or tattoos (as appropriate and as permitted by the relevant legislation) and the relevant valid documentation that must accompany individual species - for example, cattle passports or movement documents for sheep / goats (LIS-1) and pigs (eAML2).